t-kuni/go-cli-app-template/README.md

 # About

-Project skeleton for Go CLI application.
+Project template for Go CLI application.

 # Features